Skip to content

 Bidets are designed with adjustable water pressure settings that allow you to customize the water flow to whatever level feels most comfortable for you.
 Users often report that hemorrhoids actually feel better when using a bidet.

-Don’t worry—and get the thought of dirty toilet water out of your head.
+Don’t worry.
+Get the thought of dirty toilet water out of your head.
 Bidets only use clean water.
 They are hooked up to your home water supply, not your toilet tank.

 For more information about how and where bidets get their water from, you can read our article about that here.